StroboBrain/FDS/Ex07/README.md

 Because we repeat the querry, we need to apply the exponential mechanismn.
 We only release the noisy score of the chosen maximum and therefor it is still epsion differential private, as mentioned on slide 36 of the Differential Privacy lecture.

 ## 4 a)
 There is a tradeoff between the information that is lost by clipping and the noise needed to ensure differential privacy.
-By removing the top 1%, we can lower the sensitivity of captialgain to 15'024
+By clipping the top 1%, we can lower the sensitivity of captialgain to 15'024, which we deem a reasonable trade-off.
-# 4 b)
+## 4 b)
 The sensitivity is 15024 - 0 = 15024 so a difference in one entry contributies to a maximum +/- change of 15024
 ## 4 c)
 We apply the laplace noise to a clipped sum and therefore adding delta/epsilon noise to our sum which results in a total privacy cost of epsilon.